African Trypanosomiasis

 View Patient Education

-The organisms are transmitted by tsetse flies and can be transmitted prenatally from mother to fetus.
-Rarely, the infection is transmitted through blood transfusions; theoretically, it could be transmitted through organ transplantation.
+Humans are the main reservoir of T. b. gambiense, but this species may also reside in animals.
+Wild game animals are the main reservoirs of T. b. rhodesiense, followed by domestic livestock (3).
+The organisms are transmitted by tsetse flies and can be transmitted transplacentally from mother to fetus (4).
+Rarely, trypanosomiasis can be transmitted through blood transfusions; theoretically, it could also be transmitted through organ transplantation.

 Another trypanosomal species, Trypanosoma cruzi, is endemic in South and Central America and causes Chagas disease (American trypanosomiasis).